-Hardin's Laura Sundheim receives national Inspiration Award
+Hardin's Laura Sundheim receives national Inspiration award

 She was chosen by the National Federation of State High School Association as a regional coach of the year in 2000.
 She was also a finalist in 2000 for the NHSACA volleyball coach of the year award.

 At the same convention, Mike McLean of Great Falls CMR was inducted into the NHSACA Hall of Fame.
-He was the head boys basketball coach at CMR and as assistant for girls softball.
+He was the head boys basketball coach at CMR and was assistant for girls softball.

 Overall, McLean has been a part of 13 state championships in 32 years of coaching.